bartek1009x/Backtune/README.md

 # Backtune
 Backtune is a work in progress app that adds a background soundtrack to your daily life.
 Ever imagined what it would feel like if random themes would start playing while you're doing something in real life?
-Well, you'd need to walk in headphones 24/7 to experience that, but hey, at lesat this app plays a random theme every now and then while you're on your computer, which is already where many people spend most of their life! (which, just saying, isn't actually good for you)
+Well, you'd need to walk in headphones 24/7 to experience that, but hey, at least this app plays a random theme every now and then while you're on your computer, which is already where many people spend most of their life! (which, just saying, isn't actually good for you)

 # This is a Rust learning project,
 so expect the code to *not* be of top quality.
 I tried to not use any unsafe code blocks, though, so it should be memory safe.